 Silent Sector builds and matures proactive cybersecurity programs aligned to NIST SP 800-171, to develop a long-term cyber risk management foundations that allow organizations to operate with clarity and peace of mind.

-From complete framework alignment services to individual control support such as penetration testing and governance documentation development, the Silent Sector Expertise-Driven Cybersecurity methodology provides customized services to companies looking to align with NIST SP 800-171.
+From complete framework alignment services to individual control support such as penetration testing and governance documentation development, the Silent Sector Expertise-Driven Cybersecurity methodology provides customized services to companies looking to align with the NIST SP 800-171 risk assessment framework.

 We employ a distinct approach that leverages the technologies you already have, only making recommendations for further investment when required to achieve business objectives.
 With this approach, clients save time, costs, and confusion, while freeing resources to work on other critical business operations.

-Silent Sector can advance your cyber risk management vision with our effective solutions specifically tailored to the size and industry of your company.
+Silent Sector's NIST cybersecurity audit team can advance your cyber risk management vision with our effective solutions specifically tailored to the size and industry of your company.

 Contact Silent Sector today to speak with our professionals and find more information about aligning to the most appropriate cybersecurity controls for your organization.